The Pope-Riddle house at Hill-Stead Museum is shown by guided tours only

 Highlights of Hill-Stead

 One-hour guided tour of the museum.
-Offered Thursday through Sunday between 10 am and 4 pm, on the hour and half-hour, with the last tour at 3 pm.
+Offered Thursday through Sunday on the hour between 10 am and 4 pm with the last tour at 3 pm.
 No advanced purchase required.

 Special Admission Programs

 As a Blue Star Museum, Hill-Stead offers active-duty military families FREE admission from Memorial Day through Labor Day.
 Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense and museums across America.

 Hill-Stead is a part of the Museums for All program and offers FREE admission for up to four people to with the presentation of a SNAP Electronic Benefits Transfer (EBT) card.
-Museums for All is a cooperative initiative between Association of Children’s Museums and Institute of Museum and Library Services to offer a signature access program that encourages families of all backgrounds to visit museums regularly and build lifelong museum habits.
+Museums for All is a cooperative initiative between the Association of Children’s Museums and Institute of Museum and Library Services to offer a signature access program that encourages families of all backgrounds to visit museums regularly and build lifelong museum habits.

 Hill-Stead is a member of the Connecticut Art Trail.
 Discover Connecticut’s artistic treasures with the Connecticut Art Trail Art Passport.
 The $25 Art Passport includes one admission to each of the 20 member museums per year.
 Explore diverse, quality collections rich in history and heritage, including European masterpieces, American Impressionism, ancient art and contemporary culture.